sacktock/Compiler-Designs-Coursework/README.md

 # the grammar
 - The grammar will be printed to your screen if the input file passes all the validation checks.
+- The grammar will also be written to the 'grammar.txt' file (bear in mind this file is overwritten with each execution).
 - In the case that a validation check is not passed, an error will be printed to the command line indicating which check failed (this will also be written to parser.log).
 - You need not specify a valid formula (or any formula) for the grammar to be displayed, but if there are duplicated or unexpected lines in the input file an error will be reported.
 - **note:** all non-terminals are enclosed by * characters like so: *non-terminal*, to provide clarity when differentiating between non-terminals and terminals.